EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention: Approach

-We use the BEV block as basic building block, and proposes a general pyramid vision backbone network family, called EViTs.
-To facilitate applying in various computer vision tasks, the EViTs comprise four variations, EViT-Tiny, EViT-Small, EViT-Base and EViT-Large.
-These variants follow the mainstream hierarchical design concept~\cite{he2016deep, wang2021pyramid, wu2021cvt, guo2022cmt}, with each stage having different number of BEV blocks and hidden feature dimensions to adapt to the needs of various vision tasks.
-The $2 \times 2$ convolution with stride 2 is used for patch embedding to connect these different stages such that the spatial size of feature maps are halved, and the dimensions are doubled before entering the next stage.
-Therefore, each stage can output feature maps of four different sizes to obtain rich hierarchical feature representations of targets.
-The configuration details of EViTs are shown in Table~\ref{tab:arch_variants_of_EviT}.
-It is worth noting that, to facilitate comparison with other mainstream approaches, the input image resolutions of EViT-Tiny, EViT-Small, EViT-Base and EViT-Large are all ${224^2}$.
+The EViTs {include} four variations: EViT-Tiny, EViT-Small, EViT-Base and EViT-Large. {These variants have different parameter scales and computational complexity.
+To obtain multiscale feature representations, each stage of these variants uses a 2 × 2 convolution with a stride of 2 for connection purposes.
+This convolution is applied for patch embedding.
+At the beginning of the next stage, the spatial {sizes of the} feature maps are halved, and the number of dimensions is doubled.} {Therefore, the four stages of EViTs can output feature maps with four different sizes, providing rich hierarchical feature representations of the targets.
+These hierarchical representations are beneficial for enhancing the performance of the EViTs in dense prediction tasks.} The configuration details of {the} EViTs are shown in Table~\ref{tab:arch_variants_of_EviT}.
+To facilitate comparison with other mainstream networks, the input image resolutions of EViT-Tiny, EViT-Small, EViT-Base and EViT-Large are all ${224^2}$.